jeffyboh/pystation/README.md

 - **Python 3.8+:** PyStation requires a recent version of Python.
 - **RetroArch:** Ensure RetroArch is installed on your system.
 PyStation will need to be configured with the correct path to your RetroArch executable.
+- You will need to provide your own BIOS and ROM files.
+- BIOS files should be placed in the RetroArch system folder.
+This would be ~/.congig/retroarch/system on a Linux system.
+- Your ROMS can go anywhere, providing you specify the path in config.toml.

 ### **Installation**